(OR: WHAT I WISH I KNEW BEFORE....)

-* In Japan there is a 5% consumption tax.
+* In Japan there is an 8% consumption tax.
 It is placed on every product you buy and every service (except public transportation), and more increases are expected in the years ahead.

 * This is obvious, but NEVER SURRENDER YOUR PASSPORT TO ANYONE except the legal government authorities.
 Many people have been blackmailed to stay in their jobs by shady types who took them "for safekeeping".
 If they ask why, tell them the truth -- that you trust them about as far as you can throw--, well, maybe not that.
 But say that it's not even your property to give them -- it's your government's, which is also true.
 Stay away from such places -- you wouldn't be working there long anyway.